danielwertheim/mynatsclient/README.md

 This gives you a `ProtobufEncoding` and some pre-made extension methods under `MyNatsClient.Encodings.Protobuf`

+## Security
+Currently the client supports:
+- TLS1.2 (configured via `ConnectionInfo.ServerCertificateValidation` and `ConnectionInfo.ClientCertificates`)
+- Credentials authentication via `ConnectionInfo.Credentials` or `ConnectionInfo.Host[0..n].Credentials`

+## Inbox-requests
+There's a setting: `connectionInfo.UseInboxRequests = true`; (enabled by default) controlling if the client should subscribe to the NATS-server using a wildcard subscription `IB.unique-client-id.*` and then route the incoming-response to the requestor.

+The benefits are better performance.
+If you want the one-sub-unsub per request behavior, just disable it: `connectionInfo.UseInboxRequests = false`.

 ## Pub-Sub sample
 Simple pub-sub sample showing one client that publishes and one that subscribes.
 This can of course be the same client and you can also have more clients subscribing etc.